ICanBoogie/ICanBoogie/README.md

 {
 	"extra": {
 		"icanboogie": {
-			"config-path": "protected/all/config",
+			"config-path": "path/to/config",
-			"locale-path": "protected/all/locale"
+			"locale-path": "path/to/locale"
 		}
 	}
 }
 ```

-Note: Packages can also define their _autoconfig_ fragment in a stand-alone "icanboogie.json" file,
+**Note:** Packages can also define their _autoconfig_ fragment in a stand-alone "icanboogie.json"
-beside their "composer.json" file, but using the "composer.json" file is recommended.
+file, beside their "composer.json" file, but using the "composer.json" file is recommended.
 The
 file must match the [icanboogie-schema.json](lib/Autoconfig/icanboogie-schema.json) schema.